wzwzDev/ASPNetECommerce/README.md

 # Virtual Store Project

 This is a virtual store project developed using ASP.NET MVC and WebAPI.
 It allows users to browse, select, and purchase products from a catalog.
-The project also includes optional features such as user authentication, product management, and more.

 ##

 1. **Database Tables:** The project includes various database tables to store product information, user data, and order details.